-3. Participation in Carried Interest.
-During 2010 all of our named executive officers other than Mr. Hill participated in the carried interest of our carry funds through their participation interests in the carry pools generated by the general partners of these funds.
-We refer to these carry pools and employee participation therein as our "Carry Plans".
-Because the aggregate amount of carried interest payable through our Carry Plans is directly tied to the realized performance of the carry funds, we believe this fosters a strong alignment of interests among the investors in those funds and these named executive officers, and therefore benefits our unitholders.
-In addition, most alternative asset managers, including several of our competitors, use participation in carried interest as a central means of compensating and motivating their professionals, and we believe that we must do the same in order to attract and retain the most qualified personnel.
-For purposes of our financial statements, we are treating the income allocated to all our personnel who have participation interests in the carried interest generated by our carry funds as compensation, and accruals of this compensation expense are reflected as "All Other Compensation" in the Summary Compensation Table.
-To the extent there is a reduction of previously allocated and accrued carried interest, then such accruals are reversed and the compensation expense is decreased by the same amount.
-Actual carried interest cash distributions to our named executive officers and other employees who participate in our Carry Plans depends on the actual realized proceeds and timing of the cash realizations of the investments owned by the carry funds in which they participate.
+- 3. Participation in Performance Fees.
+During 2011, all of our named executive officers other than Mr. Hill participated in the carried interest of our carry funds or the incentive fees of our funds that pay incentive fees through their participation interests in the carry or incentive fee pools generated by these funds.
+We refer to these pools and employee participation therein as our "Performance Plans" and payments made thereunder as performance payments.
+Because the aggregate amount of performance payments payable through our Performance Plans is directly tied to the performance of the funds, we believe this fosters a strong alignment of interests among the investors in those funds and these named executive officers, and therefore benefits our unitholders.
+In addition, most alternative asset managers, including several of our competitors, use participation in carried interest or incentive fees as a central means of compensating and motivating their professionals, and we believe that we must do the same in order to attract and retain the most qualified personnel.
+For purposes of our financial statements, we are treating the income allocated to all our personnel who have participation interests in the carried interest or incentive fees generated by our funds as compensation, and cash distributions of carried interest and incentive fees are reflected as "All Other Compensation" in the Summary Compensation Table.
+The percentage participation of named executive officers in our Performance Plans varies by year, investment fund and, with respect to each carry fund, may vary by investment.
+The percentage participation for each named executive officer is established in January. - (a) Carried Interest.
+Carried interest cash distributions to our named executive officers and other employees who participate in our Performance Plans relating to our carry funds depends on the realized proceeds and timing of the cash realizations of the investments owned by the carry funds in which they participate.

-The percentage participation of named executive officers in the carried interest varies by year, investment fund and, with respect to each carry fund, may vary by investment.
-This percentage participation for each named executive officer is established annually on January 1st.
 For our carry funds, carried interest distributions for the named executive officer's participation interests are generally made to the named executive officer following the actual realization of the investment, although a portion of such carried interest is held back by the firm in respect of any future "clawback" obligation related to the fund.
 In allocating participation interests in the carry pools, we have not historically taken into account or based such allocations on any prior or projected triggering of any "clawback" obligation related to any fund.
 To the extent any "clawback" obligation were to be triggered, carried interest previously distributed to a named executive officer would have to be returned to the limited partners of such fund, thereby reducing the named executive officer's overall compensation for any such year.
 Moreover, because a carried interest recipient (including Blackstone itself) may have to fund more than his or her respective share of a "clawback" obligation under the governing documents (generally, up to an additional 50%), there is the possibility that the compensation paid to a named executive officer for any given year could be significantly reduced or even negative in the event a "clawback" obligation were to arise.